Proficiency Testing

 Frequently Asked Questions

-You should check with your particular school or program for specific information, but In general, the foreign language requirement can be satisfied in one of three ways:
+You should check with your particular school or program for specific information, but in general, the language requirement can be satisfied in one of four ways:

-Additionally, students whose native language is not English can fulfill the language requirement by providing evidence that they have completed their secondary schooling in that native language.
+- Students whose first language is not English can fulfill the language requirement by providing evidence that they have completed their secondary schooling in that language.

 Do I need a proficiency or a placement exam?

-To satisfy the language requirement, you must take a proficiency exam.
+If you wish to satisfy the language requirement through option 3 above, you must take a proficiency exam.

-A placement exam on the other hand is used to determine which language class is appropriate for one’s background and ability in a given language.
+A placement exam on the other hand is designed to determine which language class course best matches your background and ability in a given language.
 As such, placement exams are dependent on and are a function of a specific language curriculum.

 How often can I take a proficiency exam?